cimt-ag/data_vault_pipelinedescription/documentation/reference_implementation_installation_and_usage.md

 - --print: prints the full ddl set to the console
 - --add_ghost_records: adds ghost record inserts to the script
 - --no_primary_keys: omit rendering of primary key constraints
+- --stage_column_naming_rule={stage|combined} : stage = pure genrated stage column names are used in the stage combined= combination of target column names and stage column names

+### Purpose of the "combined" stage table generation rule
+Some data vault loading frameworks use similariy of column names between stage table and target table for automatic mapping.
+In that case it is more convinient to generate a stage table with the target column names.
+This will work well, until the same column name for different content is used in different tables of the pipeline or different source fields are mapped to the same target.

+The "combined" stage column naming rule resolves this as follows:
+- one or more target columns with same name and same single source field: stage column name = Target name
+- one target column with a unique name and multiple source fields: stage column name = Target name + field name
+- multiple target columns with different names have the same single source field: stage column name = all target field names concatinated
+- multiple target columns sharing the same name using different source fields: stage column name = field name